thindil/steamsky/README.md

   distributions, if not, download from: http://libre.adacore.com/download/

-If you have all, in main source code directory (where this file is) type:
+If you have all, in main source code directory (where this file is):

+* Best option, is to use build.sh script.
+It can detect did you have gprbuild installed and use it or gnatmake automatically.
+Additionally, if you use Debian or Debian based distribution (like Ubuntu, etc.) it can fix *steamsky.gpr* file automatically.
+This is recommended option for first time build.
+Type `./build.sh` for debug build or `./build.sh release` for release version.

-* if you don't have gprbuild: `gnatmake -Psteamsky.gpr` for debug build or for release version: `gnatmake -Psteamsky.gpr -XMode=release`
+* if you don't have gprbuild: type `gnatmake -P steamsky.gpr` for debug build or for release version: `gnatmake -P steamsky.gpr -XMode=release`

-* if you have gprbuild: `gprbuild` for debug mode build or for release mode:
+* if you have gprbuild: type `gprbuild` for debug mode build or for release
-  `gprbuild -XMode=release`
+  mode: `gprbuild -XMode=release`

 ## Running game